EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Visual Design

 \subsection{Epidemic Parameter Setting View}

-This view is designed to assist the policymaker to flexibly specify the epidemic parameters (E1).
-As shown in Fig.\ref{fig:teaser}-A4, we provide a parameter settings panel for this purpose.
-Because $\sigma$ and $\gamma$ are relatively simple to decide, we created two input boxes for them to enable users to enter their value directly.
-In terms of the dynamic $\beta$, our epidemic model (Section \ref{sec:core_model}) is designed with an input box to allow the user to set the value of $\beta_{global}$, and a POI risk adjustment panel (Fig.\ref{fig:teaser}-A5) to set the risk value for each type of POI ($r_{i}$) and the scale adjustment factor $k$.
-To make the risk setting convenient and reasonable simultaneously, we retained three POI categories that are highly relevant to epidemic simulation, namely: Entertainment Place---\textit{high possibility for close contact, difficult to maintain social distance}; Restaurant---\textit{masks removed when eating}; and Supermarket and Shopping Mall---\textit{big, confined spaces} after discussions with the experts.

-Moreover, the selection of the simulation periods is supported.
-The user has the flexibility to choose the time range (several days, two weeks, one month, etc.) of the data they wish to include in the simulation.
-Suppose the dataset covers a particular time range.
-In that case, this function could help experts explore the impact of periodic changes in human behavior on epidemic control (e.g., human mobility behavior in winter and summer differs significantly \cite{zhang2017deep}).
+This view is designed to assist users to flexibly specify epidemic parameters (C1).
+As shown in Fig. \ref{fig:teaser}-A4, there is a parameter settings panel provided for this purpose.
+The $\sigma$ and $\gamma$ are relatively simple to decide; there are two input boxes which enable users to enter their value directly.
+In terms of the dynamic $\beta$, the epidemic model (Section \ref{sec:core_model}) is designed with an input box to allow the user to set the value of $\beta_{global}$.
+The POI risk adjustment panel (Fig. \ref{fig:teaser}-A5) is for setting the risk value of each type of POI ($r_{i}$) and the scale adjustment factor $k$.
+To make the risk setting both convenient and reasonable, three POI categories highly relevant to epidemic simulation are retained: entertainment place--\textit{high possibility for close contact}, restaurant--\textit{masks removed when eating}, and supermarket and shopping malls --\textit{big, confined spaces} after discussions with the experts.
+Selection of simulation periods is also supported.
+The user has the flexibility to choose the time range of the data they wish to include in the simulation, which helps experts explore the impact of periodic changes in human behavior on epidemic control.